alexKleider/phInfo/README.md

 If you think you might want to make any customizations, have a look through the initial comments in `networking.sh`; you may want to edit some of the files mentioned.
-The `networking.sh` script takes about 20 minutes to complete.

         # AdvUser must `source config` again
         cd phInfo  # AdvUsr substitute `cd $REPO`